 Franking Machine Purchase Prices

-To buy a stand-alone franking machine, it can cost you anything from around £1,000 up to around £22,000.
+Buying a stand-alone franking machine can cost you anything from around £1,000 up to around £22,000.
 Prices will vary depending on the volume of franking the machine can manage per day, and the prices will reach the higher end of the scale if you choose to purchase a heavy-duty version.
 Due to this, many businesses start off by leasing their first franking machine.
 Many major franking machine manufacturers such as Pitney Bowes and Neopost offer leased franking machine, making them much more accessible to businesses.

 Franking Machine Lease Prices